aisaiahpellecer/is477-fall2023-final-project/README.md

+# IS477: Data Management, Curation, and Reproducibility - Final Project
 ## Overview

 The project, is my final project for IS477, Data Curation, Manegement, and Reproducibility at The University of Illinois Urbana-Champaign.
 The goal of this assignment is to apply all of the techniques and knowledge learned throughout the semester.